hms-dbmi-cellenics/iac/README.md

 ### Releases

-Flux is continuously scanning the `releases/` folder in this directory for updates.
-When a change to a file in the `releases/` folder is found, Flux will automaticlly apply those changes to the Helm chart release on the cluster.
+Flux running on the `$ENVIRONMENT` cluster is continuously scanning the `releases/$ENVIRONMENT/` folder in this directory for updates.
+When a change to a file in the `releases/$ENVIRONMENT/` folder is found, Flux will automaticlly apply those changes to the Helm chart release on the cluster.
 For example, if a `ui` deployment needs to run on a non-standard port, the *HelmRelease* resource corresponding to this deployment is pushed to GitHub, and these changes are automatically picked up applied on the cluster.

 Each repository corresponding to a deployment is responsible for managing its own HelmRelease